-- (1) These are fees for professional services rendered by the Deloitte Entities for the audit of our annual financial statements, the review of the financial statements included in our quarterly reports on Form 10-Q, audit services provided in connection with statutory and regulatory filings.
-These fees also include services related to S-8 filings with the SEC.
-For the year ended December 31, 2011, these fees also include services related to the issuance of our Series E cumulative preferred shares and for the year ended December 31, 2012, services related to the issuance of our Series F non-cumulative preferred shares and S-3 filing with the SEC. - (2) These are fees for audit-related services performed by the Deloitte Entities that are reasonably related to the performance of the audit or review of our financial statements but are not described in item (1) above.
-These fees include reviewing management s responses to SEC comment letters and an audit for an employee benefit plan.
-For the year ended December 31, 2011, these fees also include an actuarial opinion provided to the Canadian regulator (Office of the Superintendent of Financial Institutions).
-For the year ended December 31, 2012, these fees also include services related to the acquisition of Presidio. - (3) These fees were an estimate at the time of the filing of the Proxy Statement in 2012 and were finalized by the Audit Committee thereafter. - (4) These are fees related to a life actuarial training workshop.
+- (1) These are fees for professional services rendered by the Deloitte Entities for the audit of our annual financial statements included in our annual report on Form 10-K, the review of the financial statements included in our quarterly reports on Form 10-Q and audit services provided in connection with statutory and regulatory filings.
+For the year ended December 31, 2012, these fees also included services related to the issuance of our Series F non-cumulative preferred shares, S-8 and S-3 filings with the SEC.
+For the year ended December 31, 2013, these fees also include services related to contemplated capital market transactions. - (2) These are fees for audit-related services performed by the Deloitte Entities that are reasonably related to the performance of the audit or review of our financial statements but are not described in item (1) above.
+These fees include an audit for an employee benefit plan.
+For the year ended December 31, 2012, these fees also include services related to the acquisition of Presidio. - (3) These fees were an estimate at the time of the filing of the Proxy Statement in 2013 and were finalized by the Audit Committee thereafter. - (4) These are fees attached to tax instructional based training provided by Deloitte Entities on ASC 740: Tax Provisions and SSAP101: Income Taxes.